Published in Nov/Dec 2010 Topline Ink Equestrian Journal, pp. 16-17 [online here].

 Seeger, Louis.
 Herr Baucher und seine Künste.
 Ein ernstes Wort an Deutschlands Reiter.
 Verlag von Friedr.
 Aug.
 Herbig.
 Berlin, 1852.

-An English translation of this book entitled Monsieur Baucher and His Art: a Serious Word with Germany’s Riders with a foreword by Karl Mikolka is available for purchase.
-More information is available here.
-Please contact Cynthia Hodges for more information, or read an excerpt or summary.
+An English translation of this book entitled Monsieur Baucher and His Arts: A Serious Word with Germany’s Riders with a foreword by Karl Mikolka is available HERE.